7 Best Hiking Shoes With A Wide Toebox in 2025

 Toebox width in hiking shoes: lab data

-To measure the inner width of the hiking shoe toebox, we can’t just stick a caliper inside or a laser.
-There’s no room to do that, plus the anatomy of the shoe itself does not allow us to do so.
+To measure the inner width of the hiking shoe toebox, we can’t just stick a caliper or a laser inside.
+There’s no room for that, and the anatomy of the shoe itself does not allow us to.
 So, we thought of a workaround that’s actually straight to the point!

-We’ve created a gel that, once poured into the toebox and frozen, gives us a perfect mold of the toebox
+We’ve created a gel that, once poured into the shoe and frozen, gives us a perfect mold of the shoe's interiors

-Once the gel has hardened, we take our calipers and measure the toebox width in 2 places: at the big toe and where it’s the widest.
+Once the gel has hardened, we take our calipers and measure the shoe width in 2 places: at the big toe and where it’s the widest.

 We use the big-toe width as a direct measurement of the toebox width.
 However, given the different shapes of feet, we can also look at another measurement.